DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 Sometimes if the worker nodes (kubelets) are unable to talk to the master nodes, the statuses are set to `Unknown`.
 Check the last time of HeartBeat to get the logs at that time.

 Check for disk space problems with `df -h`.
 Check for PID problems with `top` .
 Check memory problems with `free`.

 Check kubelet logs with `systemctl status kubelet` and `journalctl -u kubelet`

-Check if certs are alright for kubelet (issued by correct entity? not expired? ...) with `openssl x509 -in /var/lib/kubelet/worker-1.crt -text`
+Check if certs are alright for kubelet (issued by correct entity? not expired? ...) with `openssl x509 -in /var/lib/kubelet/worker-1.crt -text` .
+The certs for kubelet(client cert) is configured at `/var/lib/kubelet/config.yaml` .
+The kubeconfig for kubelet is at `/etc/kubernetes/kubelet.conf` ==> this is where control plane address is registered.
+Once you edit these, **remember to restart kubelet with `systemctl restart kubelet`**...

+If `failed to assign IP address to Pod`, this is an IPAM problem ==> CNI is messed up.
+Check if CNI is even installed and configured properly. containerd has startup properties related to cni.
+Check if `cluster-cidr` used to bootstrap kubernetes(via kubeadm) is also set in cni config in /etc/cni/net.d . `--cluster-cidr` is found on kube-proxy configmap or ...kube-controller-manager startup options. **look at the logs of the cni pods** this will also spit out the pod cidr _assumed_ by the cni plugin `ip-alloc-range **`

+if pod is `stuck in PENDING state` , the control plane component responsible for assigning the pod to the node has failed ==> `kube-scheduler` has failed.
+Check logs of `kube-scheduler`

+If you scale a deployment or replicaset, and the number of pods doesn't change, the control plane component responsible for detecting number of pods is `kube-controller-manager`.
+Check logs